-Just like it sounds, a corner tub fits into the corner of your bathroom.
+Just like it sounds, a corner tub fits into the corner of a bathroom.
 It’s larger than a standard tub and can hold more than one person.
 Unlike an alcove tub which is fixed to the walls on 3 sides, the rectangular corner tub is flush to the walls on 2 sides.
 Most corner tubs have 3 or 5 sides.

 Size & Shape

 The footprint is like a square with one corner missing.
 In many cases, we’re talking almost the size of a hot tub.

 Therefore, in most cases, a corner tub is better suited to spacious bathrooms.
 When marking off the floor space in the bathroom to see if a typical corner tub will fit, you’ll need 60″ x 60″ for a standard-sized corner tub.
 That said, they do come smaller as well as bigger.